git-davi/Chess/README.md

 cd chess-react
 npm start
 ```
-you will be asked if you want to use another port -> Yes
+Prompt will ask to use another port (choose Y)

+## Api specification

+In root folder you will find openapi.yaml specification file.
+Just upload it in [swagger editor](https://editor.swagger.io/)